fricciardi/datetime2/docs/base_classes.rst

    passed with two values that represent numerator and denominator of the fraction.
 The ``to_utc`` argument can also be an object that has a ``to_utc`` method returning a :class:`fractions.Fraction` value.
+   A :exc:`TypeError` exception is raised if the type of any argument is not one of the accepted types.
+A :exc:`ZeroDivisionError` exception is raised if the denominator is 0.

+   The value for ``day_frac`` must be equal or greater than 0 and less than 1.
+   In aware objects, the value for ``to_utc`` must be equal or greater than -1 and less or equal to 1.
+A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.

 .. classmethod:: Time.now(to_utc=None)